yks0000/k8s-mutating-webhooks/README.md

 Note: All `go build` needs to be executed inside dev containers

 ## Dev environment verification

+Note: Windows users should run this from docker dev container.

 1. Let's define our main module and a web server inside `src` directory.